Decatur, Georgia: 2020 census

+Diversity trends

 In recent decades, the city of Decatur has become markedly less diverse in racial terms.
 In 1990, the city's population was nearly 40 percent African American.
-By 2010, it had dropped to 20 percent African American, and by 2020 it dropped further to just barely 15 percent African American.
+By 2010, it had dropped to 20 percent African American, and by 2020 it dropped further to 15.6 percent African American.
 Between 1990 and 2020, the proportion of the town's population that was white rose from 60 to 67 percent.
 One exception to this trend is the fact that Decatur's Latino and Asian populations were minuscule in 1990, and though they each only represented just 5 percent of the town's population in 2020, their increases in proportional terms over the thirty-year period were significant.